interstitialRedirectModalTitle

 Edible?
 Yes, fruit can be eaten raw or made into jam.

-What is the Autumn olive tree?
+What is the Autumn Olive Tree?

 Autumn olive (Elaeagnus umbellata) is a deciduous shrub native to Asia that has spread as an invasive species throughout the United States.
-Introduced in 1830 as an ornamental plant that could provide habitat and food to wildlife, Autumn olive was widely planted by the Soil Conservation Service as erosion control near roads and on ridges.
+Introduced in 1830 as an ornamental plant that could provide habitat and food to wildlife, autumn olive was widely planted by the Soil Conservation Service as erosion control near roads and on ridges.

 Once thought as the best way to control erosion and provide wildlife habitat, it is now a major hassle.
 The plant’s positive attributes are quickly outweighed by its rapid and uncontrollable spread across forest edges, roadsides, meadows and grassland, where it displaces native plants.